What does the future look like for legal online poker in the United States?

 West Virginia passed legislation to legalize online gambling in March 2019, and we could see the state’s regulated online poker rooms launch in late 2019 or sometime in 2020.

 Many other states are considering the legalization of online gambling.
 In January, however, the momentum for the continued resurgence of legal online poker in the U.S. hit a possible snag.
-This report from Play PA breaks down an announcement from the U.S. Department of Justice in January 2019:

 On January 14, 2019, the DOJ announced that it had reversed its opinion on the Wire Act.
 The original 1961 Wire Act stated that the following was illegal: